 Don Reinertsen’s version is: WSJF = Cost of Delay / Duration.

 SAFe’s version is: WSJF = (User:Business Value + Time Value + Risk Reduction (RR): Opportunity Enablement (OE) Value) / Job Size

 SAFe calculates what is intended to be the equivalent of Cost of Delay by summing up their three values.
 However, by normalizing the values in the numerator, errors can be introduced which may undermine the value of WSJF.
 It also incorporates a shift from Duration (time based) to Job Size (effort based).
 These have both advantages and disadvantages which I will get into later in this post.

-The need for correction.
 I believe much of the rationale for these changes was to make it both easier to calculate WSJF and to create a one-size-fits all evaluation method.
 Ease of calculation may be worth the lower accuracy of the method to make it easier to get started.
-But the Reinertsen’s cost of delay is calculated has the following consequences:
+But the way Reinertsen’s Cost of Delay is calculated has the following consequences:

-WSJF’s value is not in automatically cranking out values, but rather in providing business stakeholders a way to discuss relative value of different work.
-Flaws in its calculation, however, may make this more difficult as erroneous sequences, at times, will undermine confidence in the approach.
-This can weaken the agreements for managing Work in Process (WIP) as different areas of the organization may not come to an agreement on the true order of importance.
-Although WSJF should just be used as a guide, it making as much sense as it can is useful.
+WSJF’s value is not in automatically cranking out values but rather in providing Business stakeholders a way to discuss relative value of different work.
+Flaws in its calculation, however, may make this more difficult and result in poor sequences.
+This can undermine confidence in the approach.
+Even worse, this can weaken the agreements for managing Work in Process (WIP) as different areas of the organization may not come to an agreement on the true order of importance.
+Although WSJF should just be used as a guide, it needs to make make sense if it is going to be useful.